- Coming to UF Health

 - Be sure you and/or your caregiver have spoken with a discharge planner and that you understand what services you may need after leaving the hospital

 - Your physician and nurse will give you discharge instructions and answer any questions you have about managing your treatment and medications once you are home; be sure you understand any instructions you have been given before you leave the hospital

 - Make sure you or your caregiver has all necessary paperwork for billing, referrals, prescriptions, etc.

 - Verify your discharge date and time with your nurse or doctor

 - Have someone available to pick you up

 - Check your room, bathroom and bedside table carefully for any personal items

 Day of Discharge

-On the day of discharge, you will probably be transferred to a special nursing care area called the Admission Discharge Transition Unit (ADTU).
+On the day of discharge, you may be transferred to the Admission/Discharge/Transition Unit (ADTU).